lospejos/FlashCards/README.md

 - Folder structure with flash cards and card sets, scrollable
 - Direct manipulation
 - Right click pop-up menu to manipulate flash cards and card sets
-- Selection of multiple items with a selection rect when holding the left mouse button
+- Selection of multiple items with a selection rect when holding the left mouse button (or Ctr + A)

 #### Flash card:
 - Front and back with text, handwritten annotations and files (screenshots, images, pdfs, audio)